- bolt size: M4 x 10mm length

 Even if you're doing this with the engine IN the car (which we do not recommend), you're drilling from the outside-in, you can easily vacuum shavings as you drill.
 This means by far the majority of the shavings are never even introduced to the inner coolant line.
 Only the final shavings from the punch-through the tube are dropped in.
 However, you can easily stuff clean paper towels or rags inside those tubes, and vacuum from the outside, carefully remove those, then clean the interior with compressed air and vacuum before reassembly.
 Finally, even if you did introduce a few metal shavings into the cooling system, this is very unlikely to cause any problems.
 Your cooling system likely has much larger pieces of debris from various methods of contamination, and this is why from time to time a coolant flush is required.
 If you've ever had a water pump failure or other mechanical issue, you likely had magnitudes more debris in your cooling system, and it still would be unlikely to cause any engine damage just by the nature of the system having large openings and not being extremely sensitive to this type of problem (unlike the bearings in your crankcase, etc.).

 With the age of these cars now being a concern, we recommend replacing all rubber hoses and upgrading the upper manifold tubes from plastic to our stainless steel parts.
+For the 997.2 GT3 / RS & 4.0 cars we also perform a camshaft actuator/adjuster upgrade to fix the failure points on those.

 On most Mezger equipped cars, it does make the most sense to remove the engine to access all of these hoses and tubes.